Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 Susan Nadal - March 2002

 Many greetings to you today from Santo Domingo, the capital of the Dominican Republic and the oldest city in the New World!
 It was the first city founded by Christopher Columbus after he discovered these islands, but I dare say that a more memorable occasion for this land was when God's true servants first came to its shores.
-Two of our older brothers, Harold Eames and Howard Frederick, came over from Puerto Rico to visit the DR and "spy out the land," as they liked to say, towards the end of 1971, and returned the following year to stay.
+Two of our older brothers, Harold Eames and Howard Frederick, came over from Puerto Rico to visit the Dominican Republic and "spy out the land," as they liked to say, towards the end of 1971, and returned the following year to stay.
 30 years have slipped by since then.
 The first sisters, Lucy Rogers and Edna Hollister, came in 1973.

 The first little church here in the city was composed of 3 ladies who had been praying and asking the Lord for His help and guidance.
 He saw the sincerity in their hearts, heard their pleas, and sent them the gospel of peace.
 One of them, Rosita, loves to tell us her testimony, and the part I love the best is when she first met the sisters.
 Rosita had been asking the brothers how she should comb her hair, dress, etc, as she felt that she should look and be different than she had been, but didn't know how.
 The brothers kept telling her to wait until the sisters came.
 Wise men!!
 One day her doorbell rang and when she opened the door Lucy and Edna were standing there.
 Rosita says that she almost heard a voice saying to her, "That is the way you should look!"
 She has been willing for all God's will through the years and is a pillar among the friends.